ybalkind/yonibalkind.com/_posts/2020-06-18-A-unique-proposal-for-fixing-public-education.md

 ## Government Human Capital Contracts

 The basic idea:
 :   Government invites private investors to finance the education of tertiary learners.
-In return, the government commits to repaying the investor a pre-agreed share of the future tax revenue which it (government) ends up collecting from that learner (if and when the learner enters the working economy and pays income tax). [^1]
+In exchange, government commits to repaying the investor a pre-agreed share of the future tax revenue which it (government) ends up collecting from that learner (if and when the learner enters the working economy and pays income tax). [^1]

 I will refer to this idea as Government Human Capital Contracts (or "GHCC"). [^2]